What is a body corporate?

 Who can join the BCCG?

-Membership is typically targeted toward body corporate chairpersons, but is open to anyone with an interest in body corporate matters.
-Our associate members currently include BC management companies, property managers, lawyers, engineers, architects, local councils, compliance consultants and others.
-Company share, time share or other form of strata title building occupancy are treated the same as Body Corporates for the purposes of BCCG membership.
+Membership is typically targeted toward the body corporate as a whole with the chairperson recorded as the main 'Contact' but membership is open to anyone with an interest in body corporate matters.
+Our Associate members currently include BC management companies, property managers, lawyers, engineers, architects, local councils, compliance consultants and others.
+Company share, time share or other forms of strata title building occupancy are treated the same as body corporates for the purposes of BCCG membership.

 What if I only want to subscribe to news and emails from BCCG?